threefoldfoundation/www_threefold_io/content/page/support/header/header.md

 ---
 id: forum
 title: ''
-subtitle: Find popular topics on our Forum
+subtitle: Find popular topics and engage with our experts and community on our Forum
 btn1: ''
 link1: ''
 btn2: ''